BlockchainCommons/musign-cli/doc/MANUAL.md

 ### Using musign with keytool

 We can pipe a hex private or a public key generated with [keytool](https://github.com/BlockchainCommons/bc-keytool-cli) into musign.
-Let's sign a simple message with a keyderived from a `HD key` with a derivation path of `m/99h/1h/2h/2/0`
+Let's sign a simple message with a private key derived from a `HD key` with a derivation path of `m/99h/1h/2h/2/0`

 ```bash
 $ keytool --seed 581fbdbf6b3eeababae7e7b51e3aabea address-ec-key --full-address-derivation-path m/99h/1h/2h/2/0 | musign sign "Hello world!"